Utilizing Google Analytics For Website Metrics And Traffic

 In addition to website performance, you’ll also want to monitor how effective your site is at impacting sales.
 The following are a few helpful metrics that can provide you with valuable insight into how effective your site is at converting sales and how you can improve:

-Page views is different from web traffic as web traffic refers to the number of people visiting your website in general, and page views refers to the number of views the webpages of your site are getting.
+Page views are different from web traffic.
+Web traffic refers to the number of people visiting your website in general, while page views refer to the number of views your site’s webpages receive.
 This means that when a single visitor visits your website and views multiple pages, each page they view counts as a page view.
 In other words, 1 website visitor could also equal 5 page views.

 Page views are a good metric to track because they let you identify the pages that are doing well (obtaining many views) and pages that are doing poorly.
 A page that is not receiving many page views is obviously not contributing much in the way of converting sales.
 Comparing pages with low page views to those that have high page views can tell you what’s working and what isn’t.

 Good content is the key to converting unidentified visitors to leads and leads to sales qualified opportunities.
 It allows you to engage with leads and to nurture them, thereby building trust in your brand.
 However, one of the challenges of creating content is figuring out whether it is having a good impact on visitors or not.
 This is a challenge that search engines like Google share.
 They have no way of knowing if your content is good or not, which is why they consider the time on site metric.
 Time On Site refers to the amount of time a visitor spends on your website and individual pages.
 If a visitor spends more than a few minutes on a page, it means that they are reading or viewing your content.
 Google assumes that if they are taking the time to do this, then it is likely to be high quality content.